 On June 1, 2007, Avista Corporation dba Avista Utilities (Avista; Company) filed an Application in Case No. AVU-E-07-04 requesting authority to offer residential and commercial demand response programs in portions of Sandpoint and Moscow for a two-year period.
 Internet protocol thermostats, direct control units and related technology will be installed to reduce energy usage at peak times of the year and gain experience with customer acceptance, program design, operational components and cost effectiveness.
-The costs of this pilot are anticipated to be approximately \$123,000.
-Based on the assumed incremental costs of power during callable events of \$150,000, this program is expected to be cost effective.
+Avista requests that the Commission approve the proposed electric Schedule 96 (Energy Load Management Programs - Pilot) tariff and related tariff changes for an effective date of July 15, 2007.
+The Commission in this Order approves the Company's Application and authorizes implementation of the proposed load management pilot programs.

 As reflected in its Application, the Company would call a minimum of four "events" during the year to test the technology, impacts on load and customer acceptance.
 These events will be performed at times of critical peak demand periods.
 Duration of the events will typically be four hours but can be extended to a six-hour time frame depending on power price market conditions.
 This pilot includes presentation of information to selected customers through the use of a web portal.
 Other customer features will be examined to test customer responsiveness.
+The costs of this pilot are anticipated to be approximately \$123,000.
+Based on the assumed incremental costs of power during callable events of \$150,000, this program is expected to be cost effective.

-Customers who are on Schedules 1, 11 and 21 are eligible for participation.
+Customers who are on Schedules 1, 11 and 21 are eligible to participate.
 Qualifying participants must be homeowners or business owners occupying the premises for at least one year on a full-time basis.
 This will allow a comparison of energy consumption with previous summer/winter usage.
-The targeted participants are all electric load.
-Customers can have an alternate non-electric back-up heat source.
-An alternate heat source will be required if demand response units are to be installed on baseboard electric load.
+The targeted participants are all-electric load.
+Customers can have an alternate non-electric backup heat source.
+An alternate heat source will be required if demand response units are to be installed on baseboard heat electric load.

 Participating customers will be assessed no incremental costs.
-The "incentive" for a customer to participate is to receive upgraded equipment and the associated features.
-Customers opting in for a programmable controllable thermostat (PCT) will receive a thorough inspection of their HVAC system and a state of the art PCT.
-Participating customers with demand response switches will also receive an audit on all equipment controlled via the switch plus a \$10 a month credit for the months July, August, December, January and February.
+The "incentive" for a customer to participate is the upgraded equipment and associated features.
+Customers opting for a programmable controllable thermostat (PCT) will receive a thorough inspection of their HVAC system and a state of the art PCT.
+Participating customers with demand response switches will also receive an audit on all equipment controlled via the switch plus a \$10 per month credit for the months of July, August, December, January and February.